dvirhalutz/QuadrotorProject/README.txt

 - Run ./runAll.sh src/rotor_control/common/plan.pddl src/rotor_control/scripts/mainScript.py

 IMPORTATNT NOTES:
-If you want to rename the folder (i.e from "QuadrotorProject" to "catkin_ws" ) make sure to do that before build.
+-If you want to rename the folder (i.e from "QuadrotorProject" to "catkin_ws" ) make sure to do that before build.
  Renaming the folder after catkin_make might cause enviroumnet issues.
+- If it's the first time you are running the project, you might get an error and gazebo will be stuck.
+  If that happen- just wait coule minutes for the gezebo to open (without pressing any key). after gazebo open you can rerun the script and it should work